Largest trade mission ever visits China ahead of direct flights next month

 In all, this represents around 1,700 airline seats each week for the first time ever from the Asia Pacific region to Ireland.

-“In 2017, we welcomed 70,000 from China and numbers are increasing at about 15 per cent per annum,” Cronin told The Irish Times on the fringes of a reception to welcome the delegation at the Irish embassy in Beijing.
+“In 2017, we welcomed 70,000 from China, and numbers are increasing at about 15 per cent per annum,” Mr Gibbons told The Irish Times on the fringes of a reception to welcome the delegation at the Irish embassy in Beijing.

-“The profile of Chinese visitors is changing … when I first starting coming in 2006 it was all approved destination status groups in coaches, now it’s moving more towards independent travel and there is a higher end of Chinese visitors that is coming as well,” said Cronin.
+“The profile of Chinese visitors is changing . . . when I first starting coming in 2006 it was all approved destination status groups in coaches, now it’s moving more towards independent travel and there is a higher end of Chinese visitors that is coming as well,” said Mr Gibbons.

 Potential

 Paul Carty, managing director of Guinness Storehouse, said the middle market is growing and provides great potential for Ireland.
-The Storehouse had 47,000 visitors last year, out of 70,000 total, and has two full-time Chinese-speaking staff, the maps, audio guides and websites are in Chinese and the menu cater for Chinese tastes.
+The Storehouse had 47,000 visitors last year, out of 70,000 total, and has two full-time Chinese-speaking staff.
+The maps, audio guides and websites are in Chinese and the menus cater for Chinese tastes.

-After attending a tourism trade show in Shanghai last year, they had 100 visitors from China.
+After she attended a tourism trade show in Shanghai last year, the farm had 100 visitors from China.